-The World Cataract Foundation was first formed in 1978 as the result of a challenge issued at the International Intraocular Implant Club (IIIC) for the production of inexpensive, high quality intraocular lenses for use around the world in the cure of cataract blindness.
+The concept for World Cataract Foundation was first formed in 1978 as the result of a challenge issued at the International Intraocular Implant Club (IIIC) for the production of inexpensive, high quality intraocular lenses for use around the world in the cure of cataract blindness.
 Dr. Jerre M. Freeman accepted this challenge and began to develop a universal lens and to facilitate the manufacture of intraocular lenses.
 A plant was opened in Deli, India which produces IOLs which sell for less than $15.
 Manufacturing in other nations has followed making the challenge a reality.

-Through the WCF Medical Personnel Exchange Program, the Foundation sponsors doctors fromdeveloping parts of the world for advanced ophthalmological training at the Memphis Eye andCataract Associates (MECA) and University of Tennessee, Hamilton Eye Institute.
+Through the WCF Medical Personnel Exchange Program, the Foundation sponsors doctors from developing parts of the world for advanced ophthalmological training at Memphis Eye and Cataract Associates (MECA) and the University of Tennessee Hamilton Eye Institute.